rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 - Allow the task to get the .NET6 based version of the tool but install .NET6 on the agent prior to running this task (see below)

 ### V2.x.x
-This version provides cost platform support using the new .NET6 based [version 4.0.0 of AzureDevOps.WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases/tag/4.0.3), and hence supports Windows, Linux and Mac usage.
+This version provides cost platform support using the new .NET6 based [version 4.0.0 of AzureDevOps.WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases/tag/4.0.3), and hence supports Windows, Linux and Mac usage via the Azure DevOps Pipeline Agent 2.x (Node10)

+### V3.x.x
+Add support for Azure DevOps Pipeline Agent 3.x (Node16) execution engine, shipping both Node10 an Node16 execution.

+### V4.x.x
+Drops support for the Azure DevOps Pipeline Agent 2.x (Node10) execution engine.

 # Usage
 ## .NET 6